packit/requre/docs/installation.rst

 Requre as transparent tool
 ----------------------------------

-You can use requre as trasparent tool for your **Functional** or **E2E** testing.
-In case you would like to do, you have to install handler to your python interpreter.
+You can use requre as transparent tool for your **Functional** or **E2E** testing.
+In case you would like to do, you have to install a handler to your python interpreter.

 .. code-block::